opengovern/og-describer-render/platform/constants/Setup.md

-# Linode Integration Setup Guide for opencomply
+# Render Integration Setup Guide for opencomply

-This guide provides instructions to integrate your Linode account with opencomply by creating a personal access token for API authorization.
+This guide provides instructions to integrate your Render account with opencomply by creating a personal access token for API authorization.

 ## Steps

-### 1. Create a Personal Access Token in Linode
+### 1. Create a Personal Access Token in Render

 #### Log In

-- Sign in to the Linode Cloud Manager.
+- Sign in to the Render Cloud Manager.

 #### Access API Tokens